bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 - external-video:
   - volume:
     - set: this function will set the external video volume to a certain number between 0 and 1 (that is 0% and);
+- sidekick-options-container:
+  - open: this function will open the sidekick options panel automatically;
+  - close: this function will close the sidekick options panel automatically (and also the sidebar content if open, to avoid inconsistencies in ui);

 See usage ahead: